weixr18/weixr18/README.md

 [Pi-SLAM](https://github.com/weixr18/Pi-SLAM) is my undergraduate degree final project.
 It is a complete active monocular vision SLAM system that drives a Raspberry Pi + monocular camera omnidirectional cart, and the code is based on ORB-SLAM2.

-### CupCake

-[CupCake (C++)](https://github.com/weixr18/CupCake) is a toy-level C Compiler project.
-My goal is a component-complete C subset compiler that can generate assembly code for the target platform (tentatively RISC-V) from C source code.
-Instead of implementing all C features, I simply want to compile some of the simplest and non-dualistic syntaxes, i.e. a subset of C.

 ## Playground

-It's mostly all coursework projects, but it's fun!

-### MNIST-pytorch

-[MNIST-pytorch (python/CUDA)](https://github.com/weixr18/MNIST-pytorch).
-Multi ML/DL models trained and tested on MNIST-like datasets.

-### Virus-Spread
+### Chat-Analysis

-[Virus-Spread (C++/Python)](https://github.com/weixr18/Virus-Spread) is a visualizable computer simulation of a virus spreading under SEIR model.
-Coded in C++ and pyQt, it is efficient for computing and easy to interact with.
-Course project.
+[Chat-Analysis](https://github.com/weixr18/Chat-Analysis.git) is a tool to analysis group chat messages.

 ### Single-Cycle CPU

-[SingleCycleCPU (Verilog)](https://github.com/weixr18/SingleCycleCPU) is a MIPS architrcture CPU inplemented in Verilog.
+[SingleCycleCPU](https://github.com/weixr18/SingleCycleCPU) is a MIPS architrcture CPU inplemented in Verilog.
 Only support a few machine instructions.
 Course project.

-### BLE-Glow-Hockey

-[BLE-Glow-Hockey (C/Verilog/Java/Python)](https://github.com/weixr18/BLE-Glow-Hockey) is a Glow Hockey game system consists of an Android APP, an singlechip computer server and multiple hardware attachments which ensures interacting with pysical world.
-Novel idea.
-Course project.
-Multiple language used on different devices.

-### PythonMLExercises

-[PythonMLExercise (python)](https://github.com/weixr18/PythonMLExercise) is a collection of basic ML acoding exercises.
-Maybe useful to beginners.

-### EasyTranslation

-[EasyTranslation(C++)](https://github.com/weixr18/EasyTranslation): my first project with more than 8k lines of code.
-Allowed me to explore object-oriented design, code refactoring, develop coding habits and more.

 ## Contact me